 The providers we contacted all stipulated that we must be Canadian residents.
 In researching other providers, this seems to be pretty common.
 Like all expats, we lost residency in our home country when we settled in our new one.

 In this post, we share providers that will insure expats living abroad.
-We've written about travel insurance in the past – but only featuring World Nomads (because they are our favorite).

 Here’s what I discovered.

 If you want to save the time of reading the full post, you can check out these top three providers:

 - World Nomads

 - SafetyWing Valid for travelers from 15 days old to 69 years old.
 This insurer is different than the others – you don’t have to pre-purchase the full policy before traveling.
 Just set up the subscription – renewable in 4-week increments.
 This is popular with digital nomads who travel to multiple countries.